XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 ### Multi-Signing ###

 Multi-signing in Ripple is the act of [authorizing transactions](#authorizing-transactions) for the Ripple Consensus Ledger by using a combination of multiple secret keys.
 Multi-signing is due to be enabled by an [Amendment](concept-amendments.html) to the Ripple Consensus Protocol.
-You can use multi-signing in addition to, or instead of, a master key, a [regular key](#setregularkey), or both.
+You can have any combination of authorization methods enabled for your address, including multi-signing, a master key, and a [regular key](#setregularkey).
+(The only requirement is that _at least one_ method must be enabled.)

 The [SignerListSet transaction](#signerlistset) defines which addresses can authorize transactions from your address.
 You can include up to 8 addresses in a SignerList.
-You can achieve several different configurations using the weight and quorum values of the SignerList.
+You can control how many signatures are needed, in which combinations, by using the quorum and weight values of the SignerList.

 For more information, see [How to Multi-Sign](tutorial-multisign.html).